dkaramit/sad/README.md

 ```C++
 sad::Expression<double> x;
 ```
 declares a variable that, when evaluated (see later), returns a double.
+We should note that the default templte argument is ```double```, so it may be omitted.
+Then, type-deduction allows us to skip *all* other template arguments.

 Declaring an instance as
 ```C++